MicrosoftDocs/sql-docs/docs/t-sql/xml/xml-transact-sql.md

 This is the default behavior.

 DOCUMENT
 Restricts the **xml** instance to be a well-formed XML document.
 The XML data must have one and only one root element.
-Text nodes are not allowed at the top level.
+Text nodes aren't allowed at the top level.

 *xml_schema_collection*
 Is the name of an XML schema collection.
 To create a typed **xml** column or variable, you can optionally specify the XML schema collection name.
 For more information about typed and untyped XML, see [Compare Typed XML to Untyped XML](../../relational-databases/xml/compare-typed-xml-to-untyped-xml.md).

 ## Remarks

-The stored representation of **xml** data type instances cannot exceed 2 gigabytes (GB) in size.
+The stored representation of **xml** data type instances can’t exceed 2 gigabytes (GB) in size.

 The CONTENT and DOCUMENT facets apply only to typed XML.
-For more information see [Compare Typed XML to Untyped XML](../../relational-databases/xml/compare-typed-xml-to-untyped-xml.md).
+For more information, see [Compare Typed XML to Untyped XML](../../relational-databases/xml/compare-typed-xml-to-untyped-xml.md).

 ## Examples